The Dogo Argentino: The fearless, family dog

 Flickr picture courtesy of erenemre

-Dogo Argentinos are not as common as other large breed guarding dogs, like the German Shepherd, but his loyalty, fearlessness and loving personalities make him a good family dog.
+The Dogo Argentino is not as common as other large breed guarding dogs, like the German Shepherd, but his loyalty, fearlessness and loving personalities make him a good family dog.

 Unfortunately, because of the Dogo's athleticism and hunting abilities, he has become the breed of choice for some dog fighters and has been given an aggressive reputation.